dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Better prevent excessive Rate Limit exceeding of the facebook api on high traffic sites which results in 0 facebook share counts

+= 3.2.8 =
 * Fix: Custom field mashsb_jsonshares facebook is empty when old "refresh while loading" share count method is used
 * New: Add more unit tests to make sure that future updates do not break share count generation